Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

 When using a square battlemap, diagonal movement should be permitted.
 For this system, we recommend always counting diagonals as 1 tile of movement, rather than alternating as 1 and 2 tiles, in order to speed up measuring of distances.

+This system also works fine on a gridless battlemap with measured distances, although it is considerably slower.
+Playing using only theatre-of-the-mind is not recommended during combat, as many important and interesting abilities and effects rely heavily on the details of positioning.

 </div>

 Time also works differently in combat.
 Every creature acts in a discrete sequence, one after the other, to ensure that combat is comprehensible.
 Every **round,** each creature takes a single (in general) **turn,** one after another, before the next round begins.